volcengine/verl/docs/sglang_multiturn/multiturn.rst

 Handling Multi-Modal Inputs in Datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your dataset includes multi-modal inputs (such as images or videos), you can control whether these are pre-processed and included in each sample by setting the process_multi_modal_inputs_in_dataset flag in your dataset config (used by RLHFDataset).
+If your dataset includes multi-modal inputs (such as images or videos), you can control whether these are pre-processed and included in each sample by setting the return_multi_modal_inputs flag in your dataset config (used by RLHFDataset).

-- ``process_multi_modal_inputs_in_dataset: True`` (default): The dataset will pre-process and include a multi_modal_inputs dictionary for each sample.
+- ``return_multi_modal_inputs: True`` (default): The dataset will pre-process and include a multi_modal_inputs dictionary for each sample.
 This dict contains the model-ready representations (e.g., image tensors, video tensors, etc.) as produced by your processor.
 This is useful for single-turn or SFT-style training, where the model expects all modalities to be present in the batch.

-- ``process_multi_modal_inputs_in_dataset: False``: The dataset will not include the multi_modal_inputs field.
+- ``return_multi_modal_inputs: False``: The dataset will not include the multi_modal_inputs field.
 This is recommended for multi-turn RL or tool-augmented rollouts, where the model may generate new multi-modal inputs dynamically during rollout, and you want to avoid conflicts or redundant data in the batch.

 Special Cases